InteropIO/finsemble-seed/src/components/launchGroupSpawner/README.md

 ![](./spawn_component_group_demo.gif)

 ### Spawning a group ###
 [spawnComponentGroup.js](./spawnComponentGroup.js) provides a utility function that allows you to spawn a group of components, group them and add them to a common linker channel.
 This is achieved by providing an array of Objects with `componentType` and `spawnOptions` values that define each of the components.
 The group itself can be spawned at a particular location, from which each component's position is calculated.

-By additionally providing a linkerGroup or 'auto' (to automatically select a free group) the components are all added to the same linker gorup on spawn.
+#### Setting a Linker group ####
+The components spawned can all be added to the same group on spawn by specifying that group as the final argument to the commend.
+Alternatively, specify 'auto' to automatically select an unused linker group (or if none is available the least used group).

-Example usage:
+#### Example usage: ####
 ```
 let toSpawn = [{
 		"componentType": "Welcome Component",